 Apple released its newest operating system for Mac computers, macOS Mojave, for developers and members of the Apple Beta Software Program at the end of June 2018, and now it is available for all Mac users.

-What can we expect from the upgrade?
+What can you expect from the upgrade?

-- New apps – News, Stocks, Voice Memos, and Home.
+- New apps: News, Stocks, Voice Memos, and Home.

 - Safari gets a Tracking Prevention improvement to block social media widgets and tracking without consent.

 - A more optimized dark mode will offer an even more immersive way of consuming content.